-Delighted with the performance from day one
+Delighted with the performance

 I took delivery of my 610C (now 615C) on Christmas Eve 2005 and have been delighted with the performance from day one.

 I made the decision to run with the Bar Crusher after looking at and researching both fibreglass and plate aluminium boats for 12 months or more before making my decision, and in my belief this was the boat most suitable and best equipped with the best value for dollar for my needs.
 I chose the 140hp Suzuki four-stroke for the power source and haven’t looked back, except at idle to make sure the Suzy was running!

 Since putting it in the water for the first time I have felt nothing but confidence in all the seas that I am prepared to tackle.
 I bought it specifically for fishing Westernport and offshore.
 So far I have done three complete trips around Phillip Island from Hastings in both flat and pretty rough seas with 2m-plus sloppy waves and swell and with about 30 or so trips in Westernport all up including three overnighters, with not a problem.